'Deeply ashamed': NZ Catholic Church reveals scale of abuse for first time

 As many as one in seven Catholic diocesan clergy in New Zealand have been accused of abuse, according to an investigation by the church.

-During a two-year inquiry, it received 1680 reports by 1122 individuals against Catholic clergy, brothers, nuns, sisters and lay people from 1950 to the present day - of which 592 of the abusers were named.
+During a two-year inquiry, the church received 1680 reports by 1122 individuals against Catholic clergy, brothers, nuns, sisters and lay people from 1950 to the present day - of which 592 were named.

 Nearly half of the alleged abuse involved sexual harm.
 And the vast majority of the complaints involved children.